R0kkxSynetique/R0kkxSynetique/README.md

 ### Hi there 👋
-I'm a second year Computer technician apprentice at [CPNV](https://www.cpnv.ch/).
-I don't have many projects done yet as I still learn a lot, but it'll come with time.
-I'm currently interested in OOP development which will be a majority of the courses I'll be undertaking during these years.
+I'm a second-year Computer Technician apprentice at [CPNV](https://www.cpnv.ch), passionate about technology and always eager to learn.
+My interests range from software development to IoT, and I'm continuously working on new projects to expand my skills.
+While my portfolio is still growing, I'm always exploring new challenges and improving my expertise.

 ## Finished projects so far